Sponsored by Commstock Investments and

 All of our Tours’ itineraries will include the visits listed above, however the exact locations and chronological order may be adjusted to accommodate the farmers’ schedules.

-TRIP FARE: $2,800 per person.
-Additional family member (ex: son or wife) is $2,400 per person.
-This does not include your international arrival and international departure plane ticket, but does include your domestic flights, hotels and executive coach.
-To reserve your spot, a down payment of $500 must be paid by October 1st, 2019.
-The remaining amount must be paid by December 20th, 2019.
+TRIP FARE: $4,200 per person.
+Additional family member (ex: son or wife) is $4,000 per person.
+This does not include your international arrival and international departure plane ticket, but does include your domestic flights (except on arrival and departure), hotels and executive coach.
+To reserve your spot, a non-refundable down payment of $800 must be paid.
+The remaining amount must be paid by November 20th, 2023.
 Space is limited to twenty people to ensure we can provide the best service possible.
+The cost of the optional tour add-on is not included.

 - Executive Coach Travel